 - Automated lights that can adjust to weather, occupants, and working hours.

-If you need any form of security system installation and maintenance, our experts at Vigilante Security are here for you.
+If you need any form of security system installation or maintenance, our experts at Vigilante Security are here for you.
 We proffer solutions to all forms of security system issues both in commercial and residential buildings.
-Reach out to us now.
+Reach out to us now for more information.